TheBlueDrara/Django_final_project/README.md

 - No ingress so to reach production app there is port forward from host to guest control plane VM in the vagrant file
 - no special storage, can use local host nfs server (nfs-kernel-server)
 - the VMs need internet access to install Helm
+- docker image dynamic versions for main branch is missing

 - add a script to run the setup, include check for prerequsits